 This is the beauty of the retirement lifestyle.
-You don’t have to be particularly economical with your downtime, giving you the freedom to unearth long dormant passions or to simply venture to new ones.
+You don’t have to be particularly economical with your downtime, giving you the freedom to unearth long dormant passions or to simply venture to new hobbies for retired men.

 If the thought of yoga has you yawning or knitting has you nodding off, then you should consider some activities that are popular with male retirees.
-If you’re not sure where to start, we’ve accumulated a list of some popular (and some niche) hobbies that are perfect for men in retirement.
+If you’re not sure where to start, we’ve accumulated a list of some popular (and some niche) hobbies for retired men in retirement.

 Thankfully, there are plenty of competitive sports that are low impact.
 Active adult communities provide several competitive outlets that are a bit more high stakes than Pilates but also don’t require a rib-breaking tackle on your neighbor.

 Love tennis but not the strain it puts on your knees?
 Pickleball is a perfect alternative.
 This relatively new sport, which is essentially a low-impact form of tennis, is becoming so popular in 55+ communities that providing courts is nearly a requirement.
 For an even more leisurely competitive sport, learn to play golf or join a bowling league.
 Going for a hike through the mountains with friends or increasing body strength through calisthenics, although not competitive per se, are other fitness hobbies popular with retired men.